PTsolvers/Chmy.jl/docs/src/using_chmy_with_mpi.md

-# Using Chmy.jl with MPI Support
+# Using Chmy.jl with MPI

 In this tutorial, we dive into the `Distributed` module in [Chmy.jl](https://github.com/PTsolvers/Chmy.jl) and learn how to run our code on multiple processes in a typical HPC cluster setup.
 We start from the [diffusion_2d.jl](https://github.com/PTsolvers/Chmy.jl/blob/main/examples/diffusion_2d.jl) code from the tutorial section [Getting Started with Chmy.jl](./getting_started.md).